Trump university lawsuits may damage presidential bid

-NEW YORK In 2009, California businessman Art Cohen received a letter from Donald Trump with a "special invitation" and two VIP tickets for a Trump University seminar promising to help make Cohen rich.
+NEW YORK, July 23 In 2009, California businessman Art Cohen received a letter from Donald Trump with a "special invitation" and two VIP tickets for a Trump University seminar promising to help make Cohen rich.

 The letter, emblazoned with a school coat of arms, urged Cohen to attend the class to learn Trump's real estate secrets from his "hand-picked" faculty, declaring: "You'll have what you need to succeed!"